ThyChristiansen/gallery/README.md

     - I create a file named `GalleryItem.js`.
 Then I also will connect them by import and export.

 * Swap the image with the description on click.
     - To do this, I will use Conditional Rendering.
 I create a function `handleClickPicture` in the `GalleryItem.js` file to when the user clicks on each picture; it's description will show up.
+And opersite when the user click on the description it will swap back to the picture.

 * Like button on click
     - I make it the same way with the description.